 What does the May Queen involve?

-This year’s May Queen is on the afternoon of Saturday 2nd May.
+The next May Queen is on the afternoon of Saturday 1st May 2021.
 There is a parade around the village, church service, crowning of the May Queen, dancing, Maypole dancing and a tea party.

 Why does May Queen happen?